melikeaydogan/TTPN/README.md

 3. In the CMakeLists.txt, change the VTK_DIR in line 6.

+## Download FeatureTracking and make changes on the code

+1. Download [FeatureTracking](https://github.com/melikeaydogan/TTPN/tree/master/FeatureTracking) from the master branch.

+2. In the mainFeatureTrack.cpp, change the paths in line 234 and 947.

+3.In the CMakeLists.txt, change the VTK_DIR in line 6, CMAKE_LIBRARY_PATH in line 25 and CMAKE_INCLUDE_PATH in line 26.

 ## How to open TTPN code with QtCreator

 1. Choose Open then choose the CMakeLists.txt from.
 Then The code will be shown like that